The economic importance of independent welfare organisations

 The economic importance of non-statutory welfare organisations

-The non-statutory welfare sector is one of the largest employers and therefore a key factor in the economic development of the region, and yet it is not widely recognised in the public debate.
-"When we started the project, we had no idea of the scale," says Doumet, "but the fact is that if you look at this area of social services, separate from voluntary work, and really look at the hard employment relationships subject to social insurance contributions, this area of social services accounts for 10%.
-A large proportion is also accounted for by independent welfare organisations.
-If this key area were to disappear, one in 10 people in employment would be unemployed."
+The non-statutory welfare sector is one of the largest employers and therefore a key factor in the economic development of the region.
+However, it is not widely recognised in the public debate.
+“When we started the project, we had no idea of the scale,” Doumet says.
+“However, the fact is that if you look at this area of social services, separate from voluntary work, and only look at the employment relationships which are subject to social insurance contributions, this area of social services accounts for 10%.
+Independent welfare organisations also account for a significant part.
+If this key area were to disappear, one in 10 people of the working population would be unemployed.”

-Every euro invested in non-statutory welfare flows back many times over
+Every euro invested in non-statutory welfare goes back many times over

 Every euro invested in the activities of non-statutory welfare organisations returns many times over through direct and indirect social effects.
-This social impact measurement can be illustrated using the example of daycare centres.
-"If you take a daycare centre, it's relatively easy to calculate the costs, because a daycare centre has to work according to business principles and the financing is also relatively easy to map, because it's mainly state and municipal funds.
-Then there are also own funds, but you can calculate all of that too."
-In order to determine the benefits, the project managers conducted interviews with educators, the daycare centre management, the children's parents and other relatives to understand what it means for the individual stakeholders when a child has a place in a daycare centre.
-The result: a financial economic cycle, which Doumet explains as follows: "There are three main effects.
-Firstly, the employment of the daycare centre staff: these are employment relationships subject to social insurance contributions.
-The money that flows into the daycare centre and goes to the daycare centre employees in the form of wages and salaries is then channelled back into the economic cycle and, in part, back into the public budget.
+This social impact measurement can be illustrated using the example of day-care centres.
+“If you take a day-care centre, it’s relatively easy to calculate the costs, because a day-care centre has to work according to business principles and the financing is also relatively easy to map, because it's mainly state and municipal funds.
+Then there are also own funds, but you can calculate all of that too.”
+In order to determine the benefits, the project managers conducted interviews with educators, the day-care centre management, the children’s parents and other relatives to understand what it means for the individual stakeholders when a child has a place in a day-care centre.
+The result: a financial economic cycle, which Doumet explains as follows: “There are three main effects.
+First, the employment of the day-care centre staff: these are employment relationships subject to social insurance contributions.
+The money that flows into the day-care centre and goes to the day-care centre employees in the form of wages and salaries is then channelled back into the economic cycle and, in part, back into the public budget.
 As the majority of employees also live in the Bergisch city-triangle and neighbouring municipalities, the money also stays local.
 Then there are the parents.
-The moment a child goes to daycare, parents have more time and can also pursue an employment relationship, or an employment relationship to a greater extent."
-The researchers also analysed the consequences of a child not being able to attend daycare.
-"In households with two parents, this would mean that the one with the lower-paid job would have to reduce it even more or even give it up.
-This would mean a loss of income, not only immediately, but perhaps also in the long term."
-It is even worse for single parents who may not even have grandparents nearby, who are then suddenly reliant on the social security system, and this places an additional burden on the public budget.
-And then there is another decisive effect on the children themselves: "In the Bergisch city-triangle, we naturally have a very high proportion of children where German is not their mother tongue at home.
-This means that for these children in particular, exposure to the German language, where they speak with their peers, is very important, and it helps them later in the school context, completely detached from the educational daycare concept.
+The moment a child goes to day-care, parents have more time and can also pursue an employment relationship, or an employment relationship to a greater extent.”
+The researchers also analysed the consequences of a child not being able to attend day-care.
+“In households with two parents, the missing place at a day-care facility would mean that the one with the lower-paid job would have to reduce it even more or even give it up.
+This would mean a loss of income, not only immediately, but perhaps also in the long term.”
+It is even worse for single parents who may not even have grandparents nearby.
+They are then suddenly reliant on the social security system and this places an additional burden on the public budget.
+And then there is another decisive effect on the children themselves: “In the Bergisch city-triangle, we naturally have a very high proportion of children whose mother tongue is not German .
+Consequently, exposure to the German language, where these children speak with their peers, is very important, and it helps them later in the school context, completely detached from the educational day-care concept.
 If you look at how this effect alone impacts on educational opportunities at primary school age and subsequently at secondary school, it is immense.
-The effects of early childhood education are not immediate, but they are very long-lasting and very strong, and of course this also has consequences for entry into working life and for overall income later on."
+The effects of early childhood education are not immediate, but they are very long-lasting and very strong.
+Of course this way of education also has consequences for entry into working life and for overall income later on.”
 All of this is difficult to quantify, but the researchers have tried to work with a model that at least gives an idea of the cost-benefit effect.
-"Then we are back in the area we are working on, namely the financial economy.
-A euro that is created in 20 years has a different value than a euro that has an immediate value.
-And if you do that and compare it to the direct costs, you end up with 4.60 to 6.60 euros in benefits compared to 1 euro in costs for the daycare centres."
+“Then we are back in the area we are focusing on, which is financial economy.
+A euro that is produced in 20 years has a different value than a euro that has an immediate value.
+And if you do that and compare it to the immediate costs, you find that every euro ijnvested in day-care centres yields a benefit of 4.60 to 6.60 euros”.

 The social significance of independent welfare organisations

 The project goes beyond traditional, often purely cost-based evaluations to translate the social impact of social work into comprehensible key figures.
-The non-statutory welfare organisations thus form an indispensable part of the social infrastructure in the Bergisch city-triangle.
+Thus, the non-statutory welfare organisations form an indispensable part of the social infrastructure in the Bergisch city-triangle.
 Doumet emphasises the importance of the social and economic commitment of non-statutory welfare work in its role as an employer and client.
-"It is also a major economic player.
+“It is also a major economic player.
 When it comes to the financing of non-statutory welfare organisations, we always have the issue of costs.
-Only the costs are ever seen in the public budget, and what we have tried to do is establish a method that can be used to show what the social and public budget costs are when a measure is discontinued or not implemented."
-In order to avoid consequential costs to society, one must always ask oneself in the public debate whether short-term savings in the public budget could not lead to significantly higher costs to society in the future, and that is the advantage of this project measure, because one looks at the long-term dimension.
+Only the costs are ever seen in the public budget.
+What we tried establish a method that can be used to show the arising social and public budget costs if a measure is discontinued or not implemented.”
+In order to avoid follow-up costs to society, one should always ask oneself in the public debate whether short-term savings in the public budget could not lead to significantly higher costs to society in the future.
+This budget planning would be the advantage of this project measure, because one looks at the long-term dimension.

 Uwe Blass

-Dr Markus Doumet is Senior Academic Advisor at the Chair of Finance and Corporate Governance at the Schumpeter School of Business and Economics at the University of Wuppertal.
+Dr Markus Doumet is permanent lecturer at the Chair of Finance and Corporate Governance at the Schumpeter School of Business and Economics at the University of Wuppertal.